nactio/nact/README.md

 );
 ```

-Now the only thing remaining for an MVP of our contacts service is some way of persisting changes...
+Now the only thing remaining for a MVP of our contacts service is some way of persisting changes...

 ## Persistence